YOUR upper-body HURTS FROM using MOUSE?

 And we noticed something everyone else kept missing:

 Most companies design computer hardware for computers.
-We design it for bodies.

 The question wasn't "how do we make a mouse more ergonomic?"